 Complaints about service delivery should be made in writing or by phone to the Private Sector Housing Team Leader.
 Efforts are made to resolve complaints informally at the initial stage.
-However, if the complaint is not resolved in this manner, it will be investigated in accordance with the Council's Corporate Complaints procedure, a copy of which is available on the Council's website.
+However, if the complaint is not resolved in this manner, it will be investigated in accordance with the Council's Corporate Complaints procedure, details of which are available on the Council's website.